EBRL/JNDD_ReadingNetworkFramework/README.md

-# Figures and Data for "Applying a network framework to the study of reading and dyslexia" by Bailey et al.
+# Applying a network framework to the study of reading and dyslexia
+### Bailey, Aboud, Nguyen and Cutting
+### Journal of Neurodevelopmental Disabilities

 This repository contains supplementary data and details for the analyses presented in this paper.
 Data is organized into folders based on the figures / analysis performed.
 Many of the analyses are based on publicly available datasets, the details of which can be found below.